Thomas Browne Henry

 Thomas Browne Henry (November 7, 1907 – June 30, 1980) was an American character actor known for many guest appearances on television and in films.

 He was active with the Pasadena Community Playhouse and was the older brother of actor William Henry.
+He played Chief Yellow Bear in "Wagon Train" S1 E18 "The Gabe Carswell Story" which aired 1/14/1958.